Burgers are too hard to resist. Especially while you’re stuck at home and there’s a commercial for juicy burgers from

 That’s why we always suggest flatting the patties using burger presses.
 If the burger press isn’t available, then take two plates and put the patty at the bottom, and press it.
 By this, you’ll have your perfectly flat burgers!

 Do You Close The Lid When Grilling Burgers

-Who doesn’t want crispy, moist, slightly charred in the exterior and tender in interior burgers?
+Who doesn’t want crispy, moist, slightly charred on the exterior, and tender interior burgers?
 But the main barrier to this delight is not knowing if the burgers should be cooked with a closed or open lid.

 The closed lid creates convection.
 It means the heat that is getting created inside is trapped and can’t go out.
-As a result, with a closed lid, you’ll get more of an oven-like cooking rather than the crispy grilling.
+As a result, with a closed lid, you’ll get more of oven-like cooking rather than the crispy grilling.

 On the other hand, when the lid is open, the heat gets the chance to travel all over the patties, and thus, they become crispy and tender just the way you want.
 So, it’s better if you don’t close the lid while grilling burgers.